From Point-and-shoot to Digital slr – and Mirrorless

 - a Canon EOS 70D with the Canon EF-S 18-135mm IS USM Nano.

 I also sometimes use the Canon EF-S 10-22 f/3.5-f/4.5 USM for wide-angle situations, and the Canon EF 50mm f/1.4 USM when I don’t feel like carrying much bulk and am feeling artistic!

-The particular configuration depends on the requirements of the particular shoot – and how much extra weight I am willing to carry with me!
+The particular configuration depends on the requirements of the particular shoot – and how much extra weight I am willing to carry with me.

 Sometime in 2018, I had enough of the uncomfortable standard Canon camera straps.
 I was often carrying two bodies with two heavy lenses, with the straps across my body, and invariably got entangled when switching rapidly from one to the other.
-And my neck and upper shoulders were complaining all the time.
+My neck and upper shoulders were complaining all the time.

-So, after much debate and internet research, I bought a BlackRapid Hybrid Breathe (single) and, because it felt so comfortable, a few months later a Hybrid Breathe (double) strap.
+So, after much debate and internet browsing, I bought a BlackRapid Hybrid Breathe (single) and, because it felt so comfortable, a few months later a Hybrid Breathe (double) strap.
 When I wear the double strap, I feel a bit foolish, because I look like a gunslinger from the Old Wild West who’s about to march into the saloon to sort out the bad guys.
 But I don’t care, because the more balanced weight distribution has made a huge difference to my back and neck!

 A learning experience